 Initially printed April 2022.
-Up to date April 2024 to replicate additional developments within the outbreak.
+Up to date by October 2025 to replicate additional developments within the outbreak.

-Many individuals are involved concerning the outbreak of avian influenza, or fowl flu, that started in 2022 and has affected home poultry, waterfowl, raptors, shorebirds, different species of birds, and a few mammals in lots of elements of the world.
+Many individuals are involved concerning the outbreak of avian influenza, or chook flu, that started in 2022 and has affected home poultry, waterfowl, raptors, shorebirds, different species of birds, and a few mammals in lots of elements of the world.
 As a result of the present pressure (H5N1) causes heavy losses to poultry, it’s known as extremely pathogenic avian influenza, or HPAI.
-Notice that the Facilities for Illness Management considers transmission of avian influenza from birds to humans to be very rare.
-To this point, two individuals within the U.S. have examined constructive for avian influenza: a poultry worker in Colorado in April 2022 and a worker at a dairy farm in March 2024; each confirmed delicate signs and recovered.

-This specific pressure of avian influenza virus impacts all kinds of untamed birds, together with hawks, eagles, falcons, owls, crows, vultures, shorebirds, sport birds, seabirds, and particularly waterfowl corresponding to Canada Geese and Mallards (see list of species with HPAI detections, beneath).
-The virus is shed within the saliva, mucus, and feces of contaminated birds and is transmitted to different birds through ingestion or inhalation.
+This H5N1 pressure of avian influenza virus impacts all kinds of untamed birds, together with hawks, eagles, falcons, owls, crows, vultures, shorebirds, sport birds, seabirds, and particularly waterfowl corresponding to Canada Geese and Mallards (see list of species with HPAI detections, beneath).
+The virus is shed within the saliva, mucus, and feces of contaminated birds and is transmitted to different birds by way of ingestion or inhalation.

-Due to the period of this outbreak, its latest unfold to mammal species, and widespread mortalities in some kinds of wild birds, there was concern about whether or not it’s protected for individuals to feed wild birds.
-In April 2022 and March 2023, we checked in with Dr. Julianna Lenoch, who directs the USDA APHIS National Wildlife Disease Program, and we’ve compiled the next summaries of key factors relating to HPAI, particularly amongst songbirds and different feeder guests.
-As of April 2024, there isn’t a official suggestion for individuals to take down fowl feeders due to the chance of avian influenza (see subsequent part).
+Due to the period of this outbreak, its latest unfold to mammal species, and widespread mortalities in some kinds of wild birds, there was concern about whether or not it’s secure for folks to feed wild birds.
+In January 2025, March 2023, and April 2022, we checked in with Dr. Sarah Bevins and Dr. Julianna Lenoch, who lead the USDA APHIS National Wildlife Disease Program to compile some key factors relating to HPAI in songbirds and different feeder guests.

 Low Danger of Avian Flu to Songbirds